muhibnuw/nataicons/README.md

 ### Vue

 1. Import the icon

-The Vue component located inside the package, so to import the component make sure to type the package name like this `nataicons/vue`.
+The Vue component located inside the package, so to import the component make sure to type the package name `nataicons/vue`.

 ```js
 import { Home24, Inbox24, Folder24, ... } from "nataicons/vue"
 ```

 2. Use the icon on your project

 By default, each icon size will be on 24x24 and 20x20 depends on the variant.
 You can set a custom `size`: Multiple based sizing followed by an `x` or set a `px` directly by passing an integer.

 ```js
 // Multiple based sizing